Placenta cake

-Placenta cake is a dish from ancient Greece and Rome consisting of many dough layers interspersed with a mixture of cheese and honey and flavored with bay leaves, baked and then covered in honey.
+Placenta cake is a dish from ancient Greece and Rome consisting of many dough layers interspersed with a mixture of cheese (such as ricotta) and honey and flavored with bay leaves, baked and then covered in honey.
 The dessert is mentioned in classical texts such as the Greek poems of Archestratos and Antiphanes, as well as the De agri cultura of Cato the Elder.
+It is thought to be related to baklava.

 Etymology

 The Latin word placenta is derived from the Greek plakous (πλακοῦς, gen. πλακοῦντος – plakountos, from πλακόεις – plakoeis, "flat") for thin or layered flat breads.

 The placenta of mammalian pregnancy is so named from the perceived resemblance between its shape and that of a placenta cake.

 History

+Most claim that placenta, and therefore likely baklava derived from a recipe from Ancient Greece.
+Homer's Odyssey, written around 800 BC, mentions thin breads sweetened with walnuts and honey.
+In the fifth century BC, Philoxenos states in his poem "Dinner" that, in the final drinking course of a meal, hosts would prepare and serve cheesecake made with milk and honey that was baked into a pie.